idf_component.yml

 pre_release: true

-By default, the prerelease versions are ignored.
-You can include the prerelease field in the version string to specify the prerelease version:
+By default, prerelease versions are ignored.
+You can also specify a prerelease version directly in the version string:

 dependencies: